 Grüße Dich is similar to Grüß Gott but omits the holy presence and can be loosely translated with something like “greetings”.
 This expression too is found predominantly in the South of the country.

 In the South of Germany Servus is a popular way of saying “hello”.
 Did you know that variations of it are also used in Austria, Poland, Slovenia, Croatia, Hungary, Slovakia, and Romania?

-In German, similar to in English, asking someone How are you? or What’s Up? is a common way of greeting someone.
+In German, similar to in many other languages, asking someone How are you? or What’s Up? is a common way of greeting someone.

 “Everything good?” – Alles klar? is another popular way of saying “hello” in German.
 You can choose whether to give a longer or shorter answer to this.
 A simple Ja, alles klar (yes, all good) is enough.